 Each customer has a picture of what exceptional service looks like in their minds.
 If you do not have an understanding of what this entails for each customer, it will cause frustration.
 Customers are only moments away from a fiery tweet because they typically call in from their mobile phones.

-The phone service provider you choose impacts customer satisfaction and buying decisions.
+The business phone system you choose impacts customer satisfaction and buying decisions.

 Unfortunately, some businesses fail to realize just how much each interaction matters.